AlaskaAirlines/auro-alert/demo/index.md

 <!-- AURO-GENERATED-CONTENT:END -->

 ## auro-alert default use
 The following illustrates the default use of the `auro-alert` element.
-Use the `title` and `subtitle` slots to add content to the lockup.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/basic.html) -->